Bartvds/miniwrite/README.md

 > Minimal semantic output styler/writer API with default implementations.

-A simple pluggable output writer and styler/coloriser to embed in (development) tools and reporters.
+A simple pluggable output writer and styler/coloriser interface to embed in (development) tools and reporters.
 Offer a standard interface for customisable styled text output.
 The minimalistic semantic API allows for easy partial methods overwrites to suit any environment.

 **Note:** Experimental abstraction but concept is organically grown over many reporter projects.

 ## Usage pattern

-* Module authors expose an initialisation step where consumers can supply their own `miniwrite` instances.
+* Module authors expose an initialisation step where consumers can supply their own `miniwrite` compatible instances.
 * Module users define their own `miniwrite` instance to control the output modes of various tools.
-* Adapting to alternate (real) streams is as easy as overwriting the `mw.writeln()` of any bundled preset.
+* Adapt to alternate (real) streams by overwriting the `mw.writeln()` of any bundled preset.
 * Creative developers can rig `miniwrite` for practical solutions.
-	* For example use the bundled splitter/buffer adapters to route or assert output: use a plain text for assertions, a fancy color mode as display while logging to HTML file for later review.
+	* For example use the bundled splitter/buffer adapters to route or assert output
+		* Use a plain text for assertions, a fancy color mode as display, while logging to HTML file for later review.
+		* All intercepted at low-level semantic.

-Keep in mind:
+**Keep in mind:**

 * Miniwrite is not a logging framework (use `miniwrite` to compose one)
 * Miniwrite is not a full featured semantic output framework (use `miniwrite` to compose one)